alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 ### Model 2

-An org represents an environment such as development, staging or production.
+In this example model, an org represents an environment such as development, staging or production.
 Each org has multiple spaces.
 Spaces represent services or service teams within a government department or business area.
 These spaces host apps.

 Departments that use this structure include the Department for International Trade.